-UK charity Muslim Hands has launched its winter appeal, distributing £500,000 pounds worth of aid to support some of the neediest people worldwide.
-Distributions will take place in nine locations, including Afghanistan, Yemen, Pakistan and the UK.
+UK charity Muslim Hands has launched its winter appeal, delivering over half a million pounds in aid to support some of the neediest people worldwide.
+Distributions will take place in nine locations, including Gaza, Yemen, Afghanistan, and the UK.
 Vital relief will be provided to communities affected by war, poverty, and natural disasters, with a particular focus on displaced people, widows, children, and the elderly.

 Closer to home, UK food poverty rates continue to rise with food banks expecting their busiest and most difficult winter on record.
-The pandemic has contributed towards high unemployment rates and continued inflation has meant a hike in energy bills and food, which has had a serious impact on families across the country.
+The pandemic contributed towards high unemployment rates, and skyrocketing inflation prices on energy bills and food has had a serious impact on families across the country.

-Muslim Hands has pledged to support local UK communities this winter through our Open Kitchens in London and Nottingham, which are providing 550 meals daily to low-income families, rough sleepers and refugees, as well as support with housing, employment and mental health..
-Collectively, both Open Kitchens have provided nearly 400,000 meals since their opening.
-We also distribute winter essentials, such as warm clothes and sleeping bags to vulnerable service users each winter.
+Muslim Hands has pledged to support local UK communities this winter through our Open Kitchens in London and Nottingham, with warm nutritious meals daily as well as winter essentials such as sleeping bags and warm clothing.
+The Open Kitchen opens its doors to everyone including those from low-income families, rough sleepers and refugees, Support also extends to housing, finding employment and mental health.
+Collectively, both Open Kitchens have provided over half a million meals since their opening.

 Notes to editors